Virgin Gorda

 • Nail Bay Sugar Mill Ruins

-Nail Bay is located on the West coast of Virgin Gorda and is part of Virgin Gorda’s beach coast.
+Nail Bay on the West coast of Virgin Gorda is part of the island’s beach coast.
 Scenic Nail Bay looks out over beaches to Mountain Point and The Channel beyond.
-Nail Bay Sugar Mill Ruins are located nearby off a side trail 500 yards up the mountain.
-The stone ruins include a small overseer’s cottage on the right, the crumbling sugar mill with its boiling bench and holes for copper boiling kettles, and a horsemill out back, where the cane was crushed before flowing through a trough to the boiling room.
+You can find Nail Bay Sugar Mill Ruins near a side trail 500 yards up the mountain.

 Shopping

-Througouhout Virgin Gorda you’ll find plenty of quaint shops offering local handicrafts, artwork, accessories and gifts.
+Many quaint shops on Virgin Gorda offer local handicrafts, artwork, accessories, and gifts.
 Try The Palm Tree Gallery or pick up some rum at the Pusser’s Company Store in Leverick Bay.
-While visiting The Baths, pop into On the Rocks Beachtique for beach-wear and memorabilia.
+While visiting The Baths, pop into On the Rocks Beachtique for beachwear and memorabilia.

 WANT MORE?
 GO TO…TOP 7 THINGS TO DO ON VIRGIN GORDA